 On December 22, 2017, the TCJA, which significantly reforms the Internal Revenue Code of 1986, as amended (the "Code"), was signed into law.
 The TCJA, among other things, includes changes to U.S. federal tax rates, including reduction of the corporate tax rate from a top marginal rate of 35% to a flat rate of 21%, limitations of the tax deduction for interest expense to 30% of adjusted earnings (except for certain small businesses), limitations of the deduction for net operating losses ("NOLs") to 80% of current year taxable income and elimination of NOL carrybacks, one time taxation of offshore earnings at reduced rates regardless of whether they are repatriated, elimination of U.S. tax on foreign earnings (subject to certain important exceptions), immediate deductions for certain new investments instead of deductions for depreciation expense over time, modifying or repealing many business deductions and credits and putting into effect the migration from a "worldwide" system of taxation to a territorial system.

-Notwithstanding the reduction, it is uncertain if and to what extent various states will adjust their policies in response to the newly enacted federal tax law.
+Notwithstanding the reduction in the corporate income tax rate, the overall impact of the new federal tax law is uncertain and our business and financial condition could be adversely affected.
+In addition, it is uncertain if and to what extent various states will adjust their policies in response to the newly enacted federal tax law.
 The impact of this tax reform on holders of our Common Stock is uncertain and could be adverse.